Surgery for muscle-invasive bladder cancer

 - Bladder reconstruction (neobladder)

-Your surgeon uses a piece of your small bowel to make a tube that comes through the surface of your tummy.
+Most patients who have a cystectomy will have a urostomy.
+Your surgeon uses about 6 inches of your small bowel to make a tube that comes through the surface of your tummy.

 Clearing your bowels: You may be asked to follow a special diet for a few days before the surgery or to drink a laxative.
 This is so that your surgeon can get a clean segment of bowel to make the urostomy.